 We have asked that First Hawaiian Bank pull their money from the Dakota Access Pipeline and establish a plan to divest from all fossil fuel infrastructure projects by the end of 2017.

 Should First Hawaiian Bank not divest from DAPL and all other fossil fuel projects, we are organizing a coalition of individuals and organizations to withdrawal their funds and close their FHB accounts.

 1. Go to your bank funding DAPL – First Hawaiian Bank – and publicly close your accounts, mortgages, vehicle loans, credit card, etc. and submit a letter to management stating your reasons.

 2. Take a picture with a sign saying #DeFundDAPL outside of the bank (or use the image here), post the photo with these 4 steps, and be sure to tag us @sierraclubhi and @fhbhawaii.

-3. Input the total amount you withdrew in our form below so we can keep track of our $1 million goal.
+3. Input the total amount you withdrew in our form below so we can keep track of the total of local divestments.

 4. Deposit your money into a credit union that does not invest in fossil fuels.

 We reached our goal of $1 million of customer funds withdrawn from First Hawaiian Bank by December 31, 2016.
 The current total is $1,617,610 and growing.
 Join the movement today!

 Aloha pumehana Mr. Harrison,

 We appreciate First Hawaiian Bank’s commitment to better Hawaiʻi for everyone here.
 This commitment is one reason we are hopeful you will heed our call to divest from the Dakota Access Pipeline and all other fossil fuel infrastructure projects.